yash0g-dev/news/README.md

 ![GitHub forks](https://img.shields.io/github/forks/yourusername/news-aggregator)
 ![License](https://img.shields.io/github/license/yourusername/news-aggregator)

-A modern **News Aggregator Web App** that collects the latest headlines from multiple sources and presents them in a clean and user-friendly interface.
+A modern **News Web App** that collects the latest headlines from multiple sources and presents them in a clean and user-friendly interface.

 Stay updated with global news across categories like **Technology, Business, Sports, Entertainment, and more.**